Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \textbf{ }

-\headt{A. Waterfall Process Model.} The majority of existing LLM-based agent systems (\eg{} AISD~\cite{aisd}, LCG~\cite{lcg}, ChatDev~\cite{ChatDev}, CTC~\cite{CTC}, and Self-Collaboration~\cite{self-collaboration}) follow the classic waterfall process model for software development.
+\headt{Waterfall Process Model.} The Waterfall model is the most popular approach among current LLM-based agent methods for end-to-end software development.
 The traditional waterfall process model~\cite{waterfall} is a linear and sequential software development workflow that divides the project into distinct phases, \ie{} requirements engineering, design, code implementation, testing, deployment, and maintenance.
-Once a phase is finished, the project moves forward to the next phase without iteration.
-Based on this process, some end-to-end software development agents~\cite{lcg, aisd,MetaGPT,self-collaboration} further extend the traditional waterfall process by including iterations in specific phases to ensure the high quality of the generated content.
-For example, the results of the testing phase might be fed back to the developer agent to revise the generated code; MetaGPT~\cite{MetaGPT} further integrates the waterfall model with human-like Standardized Operating Procedures (SOPs), which assign responsibilities to each role and standardize the intermediate outputs, promoting collaboration among different team members.
+Once a phase is finished, the project moves forward to the next phase without iteration. \junwei{ However, due to the randomness and hallucination of LLMs~\cite{hallucination_survey, LLM4CodeGeneration_survey}, feedback mechanisms are often introduced to improve accuracy.
+Therefore,} these end-to-end software development agents~\cite{lcg, aisd, MetaGPT,self-collaboration} further extend the traditional waterfall process by including iterations in specific phases to ensure the high quality of the generated content.
+For example, the results of the testing phase might be fed back to the developer agent to revise the generated code.

-\headt{B. Agile Development.} Some works explore the potential of LLM-based agents with the agile development, including Test-Driven-Development (TDD)~\cite{lcg} and Scrum~\cite{lcg, AgileCoder}.
-TDD prioritizes writing tests before the actual coding and fosters a cycle of writing test suites, implementing the code to pass the test suites, and concluding with a reflective phase to refinement.
-Scrum is an agile software development process model that breaks down software development into several sprints, achieving complex software systems through iterative updates.
-Experiments on function-level code generation benchmarks show that the Scrum model can achieve the best and most stable performance, followed by the TDD model~\cite{lcg}.
+\headt{Agile Development.} Some works explore the potential of LLM-based agents with agile development, including Test-Driven-Development (TDD)~\cite{lcg} and Scrum~\cite{lcg, AgileCoder}.
+TDD prioritizes writing tests before the actual coding and fosters a cycle of writing test suites, implementing the code to pass the test suites, and concluding with a reflective phase of refinement.
+Scrum is an agile software development process model that breaks down software development into several sprints, achieving complex software systems through iterative updates. \junwei{However, as shown in Figure~\ref{fig:processmodel}, the actual Scrum model adopted in current LLM-based agents omits the ``Daily Scrum'', which serves as a short meeting for team members to sync progress and discuss issues.
+This may be due to the fact that agents can share information through the memory mechanism. } Experiments on function-level code generation benchmarks show that the Scrum model can achieve the best and most stable performance, followed by the TDD model~\cite{lcg}.